-Crime has a large impact on a national level for the UK, yet also on a local level for Daventry and its surrounding areas.
-I have always had a deep concern in relation to the prevalence of crime and its devastating effect.
+Crime has a significant impact across the UK, yet also at the local level for Daventry and its surrounding areas.

-Reoccurring comments regarding crime at a local level involved the perceived increase of burglaries, causing distress for elderly members of the Daventry constituency.
+Comments regarding crime at the local level made repeated mention of a perceived increase in burglaries, causing distress for elderly members of the Daventry constituency.
 Furthermore, another key problem identified is an apparent disconnect between the police and those within the community as there is a lack of visibility or access to the local police force, reducing feelings of security.

 Regarding the latter, officers have pledged to hold public consultations in order for constituents to directly voice their concerns to police and facilitate better dialogue between the public and police directly.